-LCST 3015 Interdisciplinary Humanities (3,2,1) (E) Research: Theories and Methods and it will compare these methods with those employed in other branches of learning, e.g. social and natural sciences.
+LCST 3015 Interdisciplinary Humanities (3,2,1) Research: Theories and Methods

+This course will prepare students for the two-year study of the liberal and cultural studies.
+It will introduce the approaches and methods distinctive of interdisciplinary humanities though, and it will compare these methods with those employed in other branches of learning, e.g. social and natural sciences.
 Significant texts concerning the approach, content areas, and ideas of the course in Chinese and in English will be introduced.
-Students will learn to integrate different points of view through cross-disciplinary and cross-cultural readings.
+Students will learn to integrate different points of view through crossdisciplinary and cross-cultural readings.
 The course will also introduce the relationship between the Humanities and the university as an institution and an idea.